 (4.15)

-When equations 4.14 and 4.15 are compared it can again be observed that the application of the differential principle leads to the double value of the sensitivity as the factor ½ instead of ¼ occurs - showing an advantage of the method illustrated in Figure 4-3.
-A smaller displacement of the plate will already lead to a larger measurable voltage.
+When Eqns.
+4.14 and 4.15 are compared, it can again be observed that the application of the differential principle leads to a doubling of the sensitivity, as the factor ½ occurs instead of ¼—showing an advantage of the method illustrated in Figure 4-3: a smaller displacement of the plate will lead to a larger measurable voltage.

 Another possibility for linearization is the operation of the capacitor in an RC oscillator (Sellen et al. 2014, p.
-593): in these circuits there is an inversely proportional relation between their capacity and frequency which can be used to translate the observed effect into a directly linear connection between plate distance and network frequency.
-The typically available measurement ranges of measurable distances feature values between 25 µm to 50 mm (Sellen et al. 2014, p.
+593).
+In these circuits, there is an inversely proportional relationship between their capacitance and frequency, which can be used to translate the observed effect into a directly linear connection between plate distance and network frequency.
+The typically available ranges of measurable distances feature values between 25 µm and 50 mm (Sellen et al. 2014, p.
 594).

 Figure 4-3: Capacitive distance sensor.